Flávia Saraiva: 2018

 In August, she was selected for the team to compete at the 2018 Pan American Championships alongside Jade Barbosa, Rebeca Andrade, Thais Fidelis, and Lorrane Oliveira.
-She won a silver with the Brazilian team and ones on floor exercise and beam.
+She won a silver with the Brazilian team and one on floor exercise and beam.
 She also won a bronze in the all-around.
 She was later selected for the team to compete at the 2018 World Championships in Doha, Qatar.
 There she qualified for the individual all-around final in 10th place and the floor final in 5th.
-The Brazilian team qualified to the team final in 5th.
+The Brazilian team qualified for the team final in 5th.
 After several mistakes on the uneven bars, Brazil finished in 7th place.
-After a fall on balance beam in the all-around final, she finished in 8th place.
+After a fall on the balance beam in the all-around final, she finished in 8th place.
 She placed fifth on floor exercise after she had a step out of bounds.

 In November, Saraiva competed at the Arthur Gander Memorial in Chiasso, Switzerland, where she placed second in the three-event all-around behind Barbosa.
-A few days later she competed at the Swiss Cup in Zürich alongside Arthur Mariano where they placed sixth in qualifications.
+A few days later, she competed at the Swiss Cup in Zürich alongside Arthur Mariano, where they placed sixth in qualifications.
 Saraiva ended the season competing at the Cottbus World Cup where she placed first on floor exercise and second on balance beam behind teammate Andrade.

 2019

 Saraiva began the season competing at the DTB Team Challenge in Stuttgart, Germany, where Brazil won the gold medal ahead of second-place Russia.
 Individually, she placed fourth in the all-around behind compatriot Rebeca Andrade, Russian Angelina Melnikova, and Eythora Thorsdottir of the Netherlands.
-In June she competed at the Brazilian Championships where she placed second in the all-around behind Thais Fidelis, second on uneven bars behind Lorrane Oliveira, and first on balance beam.
+In June, she competed at the Brazilian Championships where she placed second in the all-around behind Thais Fidelis, second on uneven bars behind Lorrane Oliveira, and first on balance beam.

 In July, Saraiva was named to the team to compete at the Pan American Games alongside Jade Barbosa, Thais Fidelis, Lorrane Oliveira, and Carolyne Pedro.
 Together the team won bronze in the team final.
-Individually Saraiva won bronze in the all-around behind Ellie Black of Canada and Riley McCusker of the United States and won bronze on floor exercise behind Brooklyn Moors of Canada and Kara Eaker of the United States.
+Individually, Saraiva won bronze in the all-around behind Ellie Black of Canada and Riley McCusker of the United States and won bronze on floor exercise behind Brooklyn Moors of Canada and Kara Eaker of the United States.
 She also placed fifth on balance beam after falling off the apparatus.

 In October, Saraiva competed at the 2019 World Championships.
 Brazil finished in 14th place in team qualifications and did not advance to the team final or the 2020 Olympic Games.
 Saraiva, however, finished the all-around qualification in tenth place and therefore qualified as an individual to the 2020 Olympics in Tokyo.
 She also qualified for the balance beam and floor exercise event finals.
 During the all-around final, she finished in seventh place.
 During event finals, she finished sixth on balance beam and fourth on floor exercise.